 Public Data Access

-The cyberinfrastructure provides software (OOI Net) to provide access to OOI data for scientists, educators, and the public to pursue answers to scientific questions.
+The cyberinfrastructure provides software that makes it possible for scientists, educators, and the public to pursue answers to scientific questions using OOI data.